 Combating Effects of Climate Change

-Cacao plantations, which can contain about 900 trees per hectare in the most productive regions, imitate natural forest.
+Cacao farms, which can contain about 900 trees per hectare in the most productive regions, imitate natural forest.
 They can:

 - help revive soil